Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

   * IPv6 capability

-  * Jumbo Frame support (9,000 MTU minimum) for the back-end network

 * Compatible networking cables

 * A sufficient number of ports for connecting all nodes to the same switch fabric